 - From Green Bay to the Persian Gulf: In 1991, during Desert Shield, Desert Storm and Provide Comfort (the refugee relief effort in Kurdistan after the Gulf War), the 432nd Civil Affairs Company was deployed to Dhahran and Jubayl in Saudi Arabia, Kuwait City, Incirlik and Silopi in Turkey, then Zakho and Chameju in Iraq.
 The Rub Al Khali of Desert Storm sites.

-- Green Bay to Bosnia: On Christmas weekend, December, 1995, the 432nd Civil Affairs Battalion, U.S. Army Reserve, was mobilized for duty in the ex-Yugoslav republic of Bosnia-Hercegovina.
+- From Green Bay to Bosnia: On Christmas weekend, December, 1995, the 432nd Civil Affairs Battalion, U.S. Army Reserve, was mobilized for duty in the ex-Yugoslav republic of Bosnia-Hercegovina.
 I spent time in Tuzla, Zivinice, Kladanj, Vlasenica, Sokolac, Olovo, Vares, Visoko and Zenica.
 Operation Joint Endeavor completed my operational hat trick.

 - Hohenfels JMRC: My annual Reserve training during Mountain Eagle VI at the JMRC in sunny Hohenfels, Germany, in December, 1997.